 If you had to make corrections and return the SAR and have not received it back by the deadline, upload copies of your FAFSA and SAR with the corrections.

 44. What should I do if I am not eligible for US federal financial aid?

-You should go to the FAFSA website and print out the FAFSA and Dependency Worksheets (available at https://fafsa.ed.gov/fotw1718/pdf/fafsaws17c.pdf) Fill them out, scan and upload.
-Applications that do not include the SAR, or a completed FAFSA worksheet if not eligible for US federal aid, will not be considered.
+You should go to the FAFSA website and print out the FAFSA Worksheet.
+Fill it out, scan and upload.

 We look at the funding available for only one year because we cannot predict whether a student will get scholarships or funds from other sources in future years.
 If you enter an amount requested that is greater than the difference between your expenses and available funding, you should include an explanation.

 Yes.
 However, you must submit a new application by the April 1 deadline.
 Numerous grantees have been supported for more than one year.
 However, renewals are not automatic.
 You must continue to meet the criteria of the Fund and your application will be considered in the same way as the others we receive.

 47. I received a grant last year and am applying for a renewal.
 Do I have to submit new recommendations and a new personal statement?